vuejs/docs/src/guide/scaling-up/sfc.md

 </style>
 ```

 As we can see, Vue SFC is a natural extension of the classic trio of HTML, CSS and JavaScript.
-The `<template>`, `<script>`, and `<style>` blocks encapsulates and colocates the view, logic and styling of a component in the same file.
+The `<template>`, `<script>`, and `<style>` blocks encapsulate and colocate the view, logic and styling of a component in the same file.
 The full syntax is defined in the [SFC Syntax Specification](/api/sfc-spec).

 ## Why SFC